imp1sh/gosix.net/howto/permissions.md

 | |

 ## Contributors
 A contributor can add / edit content.
-If you would like to become a contributor, please ask [Jochen](/users/JochenDemmer).
+If you would like to become a contributor, please ask in our [chat](/howto/chat).

 | List |
 | - |